Yuletide 2025 Letter

 Dislikes/DNWs:

 Miserable endings.
 Death of a requested character.
 Humiliation.
-Death of a parent.
-Emphasis on the initial grief after losing a loved one.
 Drug use/drug mentions/addiction.
 Self harm/abuse.
 Non-con/rape.
 Heavy kink.
 Incest.
 Animal harm.
 Underage sexual content.

 반도 | Peninsula (2020) (aka Train to Busan 2)